top of page

 Zone-redundant storage (available for blobs only)

 A copy of the data is created on separate facilities either in the same region or across two regions.
-The advantage is that even if there is failure on one facility, the data still can be retained.
+The advantage is that even if there is a failure in one facility, the data can still be retained.
 Three copies of data are created.
 One more advantage is that data can be read from a secondary location.

 Geo-redundant storage

-Copy is created in a different region which means data is retained even if there is a failure in the complete region.
-The number of copies of data created are 6 in this case.
+Copy is created in a different region, which means data is retained even if there is a failure in the entire area.
+The number of copies of data produced is 6 in this case.

 Read-access geo-redundant storage

-This option allows readithe ng of data from a secondary location when data on the primary location is not available.
+This option allows data to be read from a secondary location when data from the primary location is unavailable.
 The number of copies created is 6.
 The main advantage here is that the availability of data can be maximized.

 Recent Posts